Your are here: Home» Faculty» Full-time Professors» H

 Short Bio

-His key research interests are macro economy and financial policy.
+His key research interests are macro economy, financial policy and digital finance.

 Prof Huang received his Bachelor of Agricultural Economics from Zhejiang Agricultural University, Master of Economics from Renmin University of China and PhD in Economics from Australian National University.